Skip to main content

 Conclusions after days 6 and 7

-Days 6 and 7 have thrown about a completely different curveball to the first five days of the bootcamp, with a slightly different atmosphere going about in the room - in comparison to the laughter and shine experienced in the previous week with Enterprise Manager Amy, there were serious debates going on regarding a wide range of different concepts.
+Days 6 and 7 have thrown about a completely different curveball to the first five days of the bootcamp, with a slightly different atmosphere going about in the room - in comparison to the laughter and shine experienced in the previous week, there were serious debates going on regarding a wide range of different concepts.
 Some were heated debates, while in others, people were using their own personal business experiences to put questions forward and that's what's really intrigued me about the style of conversation this week.

 Up next on the bootcamp journey is day 8 - the pitch preparation session, which will lead up quite nicely to the Bootcamp Grand Finale.
 Should be plenty of fun to prepare the pitch and eventually deliver it!